-Fantastic islands are part of the natural wealth of Tanzania.
-However, not all of them have overnight accommodations for tourists.
-But that’s exactly why they are worthwhile for a romantic day trip by boat.
-This blog showcases five islands for day trips in Tanzania.
+Beautiful islands are part of Tanzania’s natural wealth.
+Not all of them have accommodation for tourists.
+But that is exactly why they are worth a romantic day trip by boat.
+In today’s blog, I will introduce you to five of the best islands for day trips in Tanzania.

-In addition to world-class safaris and great trekking opportunities, Tanzania also offers beautiful islands.
-Some of them are inhabited by rangers only; they are responsible for nature conservation.
-But these islands have no accommodation for tourists, you can only visit on half-day or full-day trips.
-They are therefore not always easy to reach, but the journey there, by boat across the Indian Ocean, and the islands themselves are magical.
+Besides world-class safaris and great trekking opportunities, Tanzania is also home to beautiful islands.
+Some of these islands are inhabited, at best, by rangers responsible for conservation.
+However, these islands have no accommodation for tourists and can only be visited on half-day or day trips.
+They are not always easy to reach, but the journey by boat across the Indian Ocean and the islands themselves are fabulous.

 Bongoyo Island & Mbudya Island

-Bongoyo Island and Mbudya Island are about 3 km off the coast of Dar es Salaam.
-Both islands are nature reserves, located close to each other and are uninhabited by humans.
-But you are allowed to visit the islands.
-White sandy beaches, dense forests, coral reefs, and a colorful abundance of marine life await you.
-Getting there from Dar Es Salaam is very straightforward.
+Bongoyo island and Mbudya island are located about 3 km off the coast of Dar es Salaam.
+Both islands are nature reserves, close to each other and uninhabited.
+However, you are allowed to visit the islands.
+White sandy beaches, dense forests, coral reefs, and an abundance of marine life await you.
+The journey from Dar es Salaam is very easy.

 Bongoyo Island